aldrinabastillas/Personal-Site/README.md

 #### Client Behavior
 * [WebAppPortfolio/Scripts/Spotify/Spotify.js](https://github.com/aldrinabastillas/Personal-Site/blob/master/WebAppPortfolio/Scripts/Spotify/Spotify.js):
-  Predictor app's client behavior code.
-Includes code to free-text search the Spotify library, display results from the machine learning web service, and display results from querying SQL with Entity.
+  Predictor app's client behavior code to search the Spotify library, display results from the machine learning web service, and display results from querying the SQL database with Entity.

 ## Things I Learned
-List of new things I had to learn, issues I encountered during this project, or concepts I realized in general.
+List of new things I had to learn, issues I encountered during this project, or concepts realized in general.

 #### Data Science
 * Higher accuracy doesn't necessarily lead to a better model.
 In this case, accuracy was increasing